London to Disneyland Paris

 Option 5 – Bus from London to Disneyland Paris

 This is a less popular option but is great if you are on a super tight budget.
-You can catch a bus from London all the way to Paris.
+You can catch a bus from London all the way to Paris and there are plenty of coach trips to Disneyland Paris.

 Travel time: Around 13 hours